fdekeers/LSINF2345_20-21_Project/README.md

 To enable interaction, the server allows the reception of two messages, sent by a node:
 - join, that adds the node to the data structure, and responds to it with its ID;
-- getPeers(NodeId), that gets and responds with the neighbors of the node corresponding to the node ID sent along the message.
+- getPeers(NodeId), that gets and responds with the neighbors of the node corresponding to the node ID sent along the message.\

+The implementation of the server is available in the file [bootstrap_server](src/bootstrap_server.erl).
+The file [tree](src/tree.erl) contains the core implementation of the binary tree, and the file [linked_list](src/linked_list.erl) contains the implementation of the double linked list.
+The binary tree implementation is the one that was given in the [examples](examples/) folder, with a small modification such that the atom `nil` is not contained in the neighbors of the root.

 ## Peer sampling service implementation